IntersectMBO/plutus/doc/reference/glossary.rst

       The script attached to a script output in the Extended UTXO model.
       Must be run and return positively in order for the output to be spent.
 Determines the address of the output.

+    validation context
+      A data structure containing a summary of the transaction being validated, and the current input whose validator is being run.